 Georgia Car Accident Lawyer

-Traffic collision, also known as a traffic accident, motor vehicle collision, motor vehicle accident, car accident, automobile accident, or car crash, occurs when a vehicle collides with another vehicle, pedestrian, animal, road debris, or other stationary obstruction, such as a tree or utility pole.
-Traffic collisions may result in injury, death, and property damage.
+Traffic collision, also known as a traffic accident, motor vehicle collision, motor vehicle accident, car accident, automobile accident or car crash, occurs when a vehicle collides with another vehicle, pedestrian, animal, road debris or any other stationary obstruction, such as a tree or utility pole.
+Traffic collisions may result in injury, death and property damage.

 Georgia has its share of reckless, negligent and drunk drivers that are a serious hazard for innocent drivers on the streets and highways in the area.
 Motor vehicle accidents cause the loss of time, property, health and even life.
 Such accidents occur because of elements including driver error, negligence, manufacturing, defects and dangerous weather.